Previous dayApril 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 30, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 46 km NNE of Manokwari, Indonesia at 18:36 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+April 30, 2026 brought a magnitude 4.3 earthquake 46 km NNE of Manokwari, Indonesia, logged at 18:36 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 Geolocation places the event at -0.512°N, 134.292°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30